 openSUSE:Git Packaging Workflow

 Important: This document assumes you have also read the OBS to Git page.
 For command-line contributors, see the git-obs workflow section for streamlined package management.
+To learn about known issues see the dedicated page.

 Prerequisites